Keep abreast of the latest updates and official announcements of the Interpreter Certification Program.

-The 2017 calendar is now available in the Calendar page.
+The 2018 calendar is now available in the Calendar page.
 Candidates are responsible for keeping informed of program events.
-Please use the calendar and the suggested testing sequences to plan your certification strategy.
+Please use the calendar and the suggested testing sequences to plan your credentialing strategy.

 - Candidates who score sixty (60) per cent or higher in the simultaneous portion of the oral examination will be allowed to take the sight and consecutive parts of the test.
 If they score 60% or above in the sight and consecutive parts they will be placed in the roster as otherwise qualified interpreters based on the combined score in all three parts of the test and will be allowed to work in limited types of cases while waiting to retest in order to achieve certification.

-- Candidates who passed the written exam in 2016 and work in a language with no full or abbreviated NCSC oral exam must take an Oral Proficiency Interview (OPI) and the Versant Spoken English test no later than six (6) months after passing the written exam and complete all other requirements.
+- Candidates who passed the multiple choice written exam in 2017 and work in a language with no full or abbreviated NCSC oral exam must take an Oral Proficiency Interview (OPI) and the Versant Spoken English test no later than six (6) months after passing the written exam and complete all other requirements.
 These exams will be administered on the same day.

-- Interpreters previously included in the roster who fail to comply with continuing education requirements in 2017 will be removed from the roster and must complete all requirements before being eligible for reinstatement to the roster.
+- Interpreters listed in the roster who fail to comply with continuing education requirements will be removed from the roster and must complete all requirements in order to be eligible for reinstatement to the roster.
 To learn about continuing education requirements go to the Continuing Education page.

-- Candidates who fail to make progress on their certification or participate in program events for two years from the date of their last activity will be moved to inactive status and will have to restart the process if they still wish to become certified.
+- Candidates who fail to make progress on their credentialing or participate in program events for two years from the date of their last activity are moved to inactive status and will have to restart the process if they still wish to become credentialed.